OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Evaluation

-\paragraph{System.} The results of the evaluation of the system are shown in Fig.~\ref{fig:eval_sys}.
-The median and standard deviation of five runs in Fig.~\ref{fig:eval_sys_user} indicates that congestion due to incoming assignment is a non-issue.
-Even when submitting an excessively large batch of 100 assignments, the difference between assignment creation by the user and assignment processing on the cloud is less than 40 ms on average, with a slight upward trend.

-Incoming workload from clients and its effect on the response time of the cloud process is shown in Fig.~\ref{fig:eval_sys_clients}.
-Here we see that the system remains highly responsive even as the workload scales up dramatically.
+The results of the evaluation of the system are shown in Fig.~\ref{fig:eval_sys_user} and Fig.~\ref{fig:eval_sys_clients}.
+The median and standard deviation of five runs in Fig.~\ref{fig:eval_sys_user} indicate that even when submitting an excessively large batch of 100 assignments, the difference between assignment creation by the user and assignment processing on the cloud is less than 40 ms on average, with a slight upward trend.
+The results of the evaluation of a surge of incoming work from clients and its effect on assignment iteration completion times of the cloud process are shown in Fig.~\ref{fig:eval_sys_clients} and Table~\ref{tab:results}.
+We see that the system remains highly responsive even as the workload ramps up drastically.
 In all three scenarios the measurements approximate a log-normal distribution.
-As the number of incoming results increases, due a greater concurrent workload on clients, iteration completion times exhibit a modest deterioration.
-To single out the most extreme case: even with 1000 incoming results per iteration --- 100 clients executing 10 tasks concurrently for 100 iterations --- the 95\textsuperscript{th} percentile is at only 20 ms.
+With 1, 5, and 10 concurrently executed tasks per client and 100 clients, the mean completion time and standard deviation of 100,000 iterations, with median and 95\textsuperscript{th} percentile value in parentheses, are 2.7$\pm$2.1ms (2ms, 6ms), 5.3$\pm$5.0ms (4ms, 12ms), and 8.2$\pm$6.1ms (6ms, 20ms).